niw/puppet_playhouse/README.md

     $ vagrant up
     $ vagrant ssh-config >> ~/.ssh/config

 Then run `scripts/puppet`.
-Note that `default` is the hostname added by `vagrant ssh-config`.
+Note that `centos7` is the hostname added by `vagrant ssh-config`.

-    $ scripts/puppet apply default
+    $ scripts/puppet apply centos7

 If it failed in some reasons, then you may need to wipe `ssl` directories from both local and remote hosts to sync certificates before retrying.